-Section 8 Lost and Found
+Section 9 Lost and Found

 Students who find lost articles are asked to take them to the office, where the articles can be claimed by the owner.
 It is recommended that articles of clothing and lunch boxes be clearly marked with the student's full name.
 If articles are lost at school, report that loss to office personnel.
+Unclaimed articles will be donated to a local charity or otherwise disposed of at the conclusion of each semester.